The Aquistore Project

 and living with, the technology.

-The Aquistore Project will adapt existing and develop new monitoring, verification, and accounting (MVA) technologies to suit CO2
+The Aquistore Project will adapt existing monitoring, verification, and accounting technologies and develop new technologies to suit CO2

 storage in these formations.
 As the project matures, it will serve to verify technical and economic components required for